manzitresor/team4-website-project-real/.github/pull_request_template.md

 Provide github board link related to your PR in case it's appropriate and applicable

+## Screenshots (If appropriate/applicable)
+Provide screenshots related to your PR in case it's appropriate and applicable

 ## Please check this Checklist before you submit your PR:

 - [ ] My code follows the style guidelines of this project